 Researchers have now discovered that water exists in not one, but two distinct liquid phases.
 Each liquid phase has big differences in structure and density.
-Scientists from Stockholm University in Sweden have provided evidence that the liquid water is not a single phase.
+Scientists from water is not a single phase.
 In fact, it is just a fluctuation between two forms, high and low density.

 Lars G.M.
 Pettersson, one of the scientist said, “The new results give very strong support to a picture where water at room temperature can’t decide in which of the two forms it should be, high or low density, which results in local fluctuations between the two.”

 “In a nutshell: Water is not a complicated liquid, but two simple liquids with a complicated relationship.”